What makes a great thrift store refashion?

 1. Go for transformation

 If you aim for transformation, you’ll almost always end up with a great thrift store refashion.
 Starting with a skirt?
 Make a top.
-If you have a pair of jeans–cut them into a coat like this one.
+If you have a pair of jeans–cut them into a coat like denim trench coat.

 Curtains can become so many, many things.
 If you’re having a hard time seeing beyond what the original garment is, here’s a simple trick.
 Fold up the garment as if it were a bolt of fabric.
 When you take away the reference of what’s on the hanger, the ideas will start popping!

 One of my favorite jackets started life as the world’s most questionable caftan.
-Wow, it was horrid.
+Wow, it was horrid, but this rain jacket from a caftan is still one of my favorite transformations.

 2. Always go for the fabric